dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh/simple_subdivision_surface.rst

    Simple Subdivision Surface Node.

-The *Simple Subdivision Surface* node deform the geometry using Simple deformation.
+The *Simple Subdivision Surface* node deform the geometry using a simple interpolation for deformation.

 Inputs